pints-team/pints/README.md

 ### Testing:

-To test your coding style, use
+To check your coding style, use

 ```
 $ flake8